jhernandezcampillo/major-program-1/README.md

 - [Written Explanation](https://gist.github.com/ccannon94/511115be821a873ae9ec5f4db9cfdda0)
 - [YouTube Video](https://www.youtube.com/watch?v=l2bP9JKQkdA)

+You **must** complete all work on a separate branch.
+You CAN NOT push code to the master branch.
+Review the above git and GitHub resources to learn about branching.

 ## Enumeration

 First of all, this project utilizes enumerated types which help your program’s readability.
 Here is an example: